-Configures an Auth instance given a configuration file.
+Configures Auth instances from a configuration file.

 config_file - Path to a configuration file, loading from the default location if not given.

 A list of configured Auth instances.

 - RuntimeError The config file exists, but has unsafe permissions and will not be read until they are corrected. - KeyError An error occurred parsing the configuration file. - FileNotFoundError The configuration file, either as specified explicitly or found automatically, does not exist hop.auth.prune_outdated_auth(config_file=None)